The 2025 IL-ACDA Composer Award Winner

 Contest Timeline

-To submit your application, please fill out this online form: https://tinyurl.com/composeraward25
+To submit your application, please fill out this online form: Entries for the 2026 IL-ACDA Composer Award are not open yet.

 A reminder that all submitted materials (PDFs, MP3s, WAVs, etc) must be free of markings or speaking that identify the composer.